Blixxky/MFB-Realive/README.md

    - [Original Mercenary Farm Bot](https://github.com/Efemache/Mercenaries-Farm-bot) <sub>no longer maintained.</sub>
    - [Realive fork](https://github.com/Blixxky/Mercenaries_Farm_Bot-Realive) <sub>currently being developed as of 5/29/23</sub>
 4. Open *`conf/user/config.py`* or *`conf/user/config.pyw`* and set your preferred '*settings using the GUI.
-   - Set **GameDir** by browsing in the GUI or putting the path in settings.ini under "GameDir".
-This is where hearthstone.exe is
+   - Set **GameDir** by browsing in the GUI or putting the path in '*settings.ini*' under "GameDir".
+This is where '*hearthstone.exe*' is
    - Create your Hearthstone *`log.config`* file
 6. Start Hearthstone with same resolution as set in *`settings.ini`*, Config Engine creates settings with default 1920x1080.
 7. Create a group of mercenaries named "Botwork"